CSteen57/SteenCorp-AD-Lab/Phases/Phase 4/README.md

                 └── Account Lockout Policy
 ```

-Because this setting controls domain user accounts, it must be applied through a domain-level account policy rather than only through a GPO linked to the `Workstations` OU.
+Because this setting controls domain accounts, the account lockout policy must be defined in the Default Domain Policy or another GPO linked to the root of `steencorp.local` with appropriate precedence.
+A policy linked only to the `Workstations` OU would not establish the domain-wide account lockout policy.

 ---